This overview enables Girl Scouts to use online resources in a safe and fair manner.

 Use group e-mail overseen by an adult (such as Brownies547Colorado@gmail.com), a parent/guardian’s address in partnership for sending e-mails to friends and family, and/or a static group web page for marketing.

 Manage an online database of customers on the vendor’s site.
 They can also create their own database, as long as the privacy of customers is respected.

-Cannot transact exchange money online for product sales.
+Girls cannot exchange money online for product sales

-Cannot accept commitments for product sales from outside the council’s Zip code(s), unless from family members
+Girls cannot accept commitments for product sales from outside the council’s ZIP code(s), unless from family members

 Girls read and sign off on the Girl Scout Internet Safety Pledge.